-In accordance with Section 55 of the Protection of the Environment Operations Act 1997 (POEO Act), Liddell and Bayswater power stations are operated under Environment Protection Licences (EPL) EPL 2122 and EPL 779, respectively.
+In accordance with Section 55 of the Protection of the Environment Operations Act 1997 (POEO Act), Liddell operated under Environment Protection Licence (EPL) 2122, which is still active for the site even though power generation operations have ceased for the power station.
+Bayswater is operated under EPL 779.

-1.5.2 Development consent conditions
+1.6.2 Development consent conditions

-In accordance with SSD-8889679 development consent condition C1, an Environmental Management Strategy (EMS) has been prepared for the BESS project to provide a strategic framework for the environmental management of the development.
+In accordance with SSD-8889679 development consent condition C1, an Environmental Management Strategy (EMS) has been prepared for the BESS Project to provide a strategic framework for the environmental management of the development.
 A range of subplans has been developed to support the EMS and address development consent condition C1(e)(i).